edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 This API returns the ID used to track the EdgeX event through entire EdgeX framework.

+### PipelineId

+`PipelineId() string`

+This API returns the ID of the pipeline currently executing.
+Useful when logging messages from pipeline functions so the message contain the ID of the pipeline that executed the pipeline function.

 ### InputContentType()

 `InputContentType()`

 This API returns the content type of the data that initiated the pipeline execution.
 Only useful when the TargetType for the pipeline is []byte, otherwise the data will be the type specified by TargetType.